 No foundation with this name existed and the Motau report alleges that could have been a reference to former President Jacob Zuma’s own foundation, chaired by Myeni.

 According to a Saica by-law, members can lose their CA (SA) status if they have been provisionally or finally sequestrated.
+This ruling is subject to the discretion of the disciplinary committee.

 Sequestration is a legal act which allows creditors or the state to seize or remove assets.